Test Match Special

 Test Match Special (also known as TMS) is a British sports radio programme, originally, as its name implies, dealing exclusively with Test cricket matches, but currently covering any professional cricket.
-It broadcasts on BBC Radio 4 LW (long wave) and local MW (medium wave) frequencies, BBC Radio Five Sports Extra (digital) and via the internet to the United Kingdom and (where broadcasting rights permit) the rest of the world.
+The programme is available on BBC Radio 5 Sports Extra (digital) and on BBC Sounds to the United Kingdom and (where broadcasting rights permit) the rest of the world.
 TMS provides ball-by-ball coverage of most Test cricket, One Day International, and Twenty20 matches and tournaments involving the England cricket team.

 History

 BBC Radio was the first broadcaster to cover every ball of a Test match.
 Live cricket had been broadcast since 1927, but originally it was thought that Test match cricket was too slow for ball-by-ball commentary to work.
 However, Seymour de Lotbiniere, who was responsible for live sports coverage and who went on to become head of outside broadcasts at the BBC, realised that ball-by-ball commentary could make compelling radio.
 In the mid-1930s he got Howard Marshall to begin commentating on cricket, rather than only giving reports.
 From the mid-1930s to the 1950s the amount of ball-by-ball commentary gradually increased, but it was not until TMS was launched in 1957 that every ball was covered for their British audience.

 Robert Hudson was responsible for the launch of TMS, writing to his Outside Broadcasts boss Charles Max-Muller in 1956, proposing broadcasting full ball-by-ball coverage of Tests rather than only covering fixed periods, and suggesting using the BBC Third Programme (later to become BBC Radio 3) frequencies, since at that time the Third Programme only broadcast in the evening.

-TMS became a fixture on BBC Radio 3's medium wave frequencies until Radio 3 lost them in February 1992.
-The programme moved to Radio 3 FM that summer and the following summer the morning play was on Radio 5, switching to Radio 3 for the afternoon session.
-The start of Radio 5 Live meant that TMS moved to its present home on Radio 4 long wave (198 LW, plus various localised MW frequencies including 720 MW in London and 603 MW in the North East).
-At times of cricket matches, the normal BBC Radio 4 schedule continues on its FM frequencies, whilst longwave is taken over by the cricket.
+TMS became a fixture on Radio 3's medium wave frequencies until Radio 3 lost them in February 1992.
+The programme moved to Radio 3 FM that summer and the following summer the morning session was broadcast on Radio 5, switching to Radio 3 for the afternoon session.
+The launch of Radio 5 Live in 1994 saw TMS move to Radio 4 long wave (198 kHz LW, plus various localised MW frequencies).
+Coverage on long wave ended at the conclusion of the 2023 season as part of the decision to end Radio 4's long wave opt-outs.

-Digital Radio was seen as the solution for "where to put" TMS and a way for cricket fans to avoid broadcasts of the Shipping Forecast, The Daily Service and Yesterday in Parliament which would otherwise interrupt the cricket.
-Since 2002 it has been broadcast on Radio Five Sports Extra, which is the network the BBC primarily cross-promotes on air.
-Five Sports Extra is also streamed via the Internet and the BBC Sounds app (though sometimes only available in the UK due to rights issues).
-Full commentaries are now available for 30 days on BBC Sounds and since late-2015 a "live-rewind" feature is available.